GabrieleScano/Stencil.js/readme.md

 # Analog Clock Component

+This is a plain Stencil app with a working analog clock in a little Ionic.

 # Stencil Component Starter

 This is a starter project for building a standalone Web Component using Stencil.